Skip to main content

 Where did all the green come from in my fish aquarium?

-This one’s usually pretty easy to figure out.
-Most of the time when your aquarium water is green, you’ll see an abundance of algae.
-Unfortunately, the tricky part isn’t getting it off but keeping it from coming back.
-When your algae is blooming, it means something else in your fish’s home is not quite right.
 First, try adjusting the lighting.
-Like all plants, algae lives on sunlight, and your tank lamp or natural sunlight exposure could be encouraging your green water.
-You also need to immediately run your full testing kit since algae growth could indicate that your nitrate or other levels have gotten off.
+Like all plants, algae lives on sunlight, and your tank lamp or natural sunlight exposure could be encouraging the green water.
+You also need to run your full testing kit right away, since algae growth could indicate that your nitrate or other levels have gotten off.
 If your tests consistently come back out of range, make sure your tank is clean enough and that you’ve removed any dead plants or animals.

 What does yellow water mean for the fish in my tank?

-Yellow water gives the easiest diagnosis: Your tank is dirty.
-If your water looks yellowish or brownish, your filter is not up to snuff.
-First, do a thorough deep clean of the tank, including removing items like gravel and accessories for a scrubbing.
-Then, take apart the filter and examine it carefully.
-Some models have replaceable pieces that can be easily swapped in and out.
-Otherwise, you may need to invest in a new one, and don’t forget that adding fish might mean you need a more powerful system.
+Otherwise, you may need to invest in a new one — and don’t forget that adding fish might mean you need a more powerful system.
 Keep in mind, too, that no amount of filtration will make up for an overcrowded tank.
 Think about an upgrade to make more space, especially if your fish have grown or recently had babies who now have precious little room to swim.

 Diagnosing your aquarium issue isn’t rocket science.
-With a few glances at the dirty water and a couple of testing kits, you’ll get it back to beautiful clear water in no time.
+With a few glances at the dirty aquarium and a couple of testing kits, you’ll get it back to beautiful clear water in no time.
 Bear in mind, many tank problems are invisible and don’t affect water color or clarity, so check your pH and nutrient levels frequently, even if everything looks good to the naked eye.
 Aquarium health means fish health, and keeping their home tidy will go a long way toward keeping them happy.

 Rebekkah Adams